-Frozen Peach Wine Slushies are made with just two simple ingredients – peaches and wine – for a blended, refreshing, and delicious summertime cocktail you’ll make over and over again.
-Learn how to make wine slushies below.
+These Frozen Peach Wine Slushies are made with just two simple ingredients: peaches and wine.
+Learn how to make these easy wine slushies for an icy, blended, refreshing, and delicious summer drink you’ll make over and over again.

 - Frozen peaches

 That is literally it, my friends.
-I mean, this may be the most simple recipe on the face of this planet.
+I mean, this may be the most simple recipe on the blog, to date.
 You’re essentially making a wine smoothie with just two ingredients.
 I don’t know about you guys, but I’m pretty good at making smoothies with way more than two ingredients, so this is a piece of cake.

 My first rule of thumb when picking out a wine to use in any kind of mixed drink or cocktail is to choose something that I know I like.
-In other words, would I drink it chilled and straight from the bottle?
-If yes, then the chances are pretty good that it will be a good choice for the drink I am preparing.
+In other words, look to use your favorite wine (reasonably priced, of course).

 - Less sweet- Pinot Grigio or Cabernet Sauvignon